 This series is very basic and describes the Blend Modes most often used by photographers.
 I encourage you to explore their effects and usefulness.
 I will primarily discuss those blend modes of most value to photographers for normal photography processing.

 By changing the mode of the layers to either Luminosity or Color we can restrict the corrections to where we want them to be.
 That allows us to make color corrections to an image without changing the density of a particular area, or modify brightness or contrast without influencing the color.In the first image at right changes were made to the sky using Levels.
 Normally you can simply darken the image in Normal mode with no problem.
 Using individual channels gives you more control over these changes, but modifications to individual channels also changes the color of the image.
 Putting the Levels layer in Luminosity mode allows the changes to the individual channels to modify the sky densities without the color shift.
 Mouse over the image to see the effect of the Levels changes in the Normal mode.
-Modifications to the blue channel shifts the colors toward yellow in the Normal mode.
+Modifications to the blue channel shifts the colors toward yellow in the Normal mode, but with the Levels layer in Luminosity mode only the density changes.

 The explanation for the ability to control luminosity separately from color is that Photoshop works in the L*a*b mode in the background.
 The L channel is luminosity, and the *a and *b channels are the green/magenta (tint) and yellow/blue (temperature) color channels respectively.
 While that is interesting to know, in almost all cases you will be working in RGB and not L*a*b.
-Using Blend Modes you can make your editor ignore the color or luminosity as needed to effect the image.
+Using Blend Modes you can make your editor ignore the color or luminosity as needed to effect the image without resorting to using the less comfortable L*a*b mode.